akabe1/taskHijacker/README.md

 This script has the purpose to facilitate practical Proof-of-Concept when testing Task Hijacking vulnerability on Android apps.
 It permits to turn an harmless APK into a malicious APK able to exploit the following specific Task Hijacking security issues:

-(1) when the victim APK is configured with an activity having the flag "launchMode" set
+(1) when the victim APK is configured with an activity having the "launchMode" flag set to
-    to "singleTask", or the APK presents an activity that is started using Intent configured with the flag "FLAG_ACTIVITY_NEW_TASK"
+    "singleTask" mode, or the APK presents an activity that is started using Intent configured with the flag "FLAG_ACTIVITY_NEW_TASK"
+    (NOTE: by default the MainActivity results vulnerable if into the AndroidManifest file there is not an attribute "taskAffinity" set to empty string on the 'activity' and/or 'application' tag, nor is the "launchMode" flag set to "singleInstance" mode)

 (2) when the victim APK is configured with an activity having the flag "allowTaskReparenting"
     set to "true"